 Doing great work gives you credibility.
 Credibility starts to give you respect.
 Then, people are more likely to listen.

 Even if people say you are “too quiet”, or “not ambitious enough”, it ultimately doesn’t matter.
 Nobody fires someone who does great work.
-This provides you with more time to build your confidence.
+Doing great work provides you with more time to build your confidence.

-Doing great work will give you confidence, and once you’re regarded as a high performer, you will stand up and shout “Hey, I’ve got something to say!”.
+Once you’re regarded as a high performer, people tend to feel more compelled to listen.
+You will stand up and shout “Hey, I’ve got something to say!”.

 OK, maybe not literally, but you get the idea.